AcrossTheCloud/movesense-raspi-python3/README.md

 2. Select the project, then click Generate New Private Key, then confirm by clicking Generate Key.
 3. Copy the downloaded key to the Raspberry Pi as (you will need sudo to copy it to) `/etc/firebase_creds.json`, and `sudo chmod 0600 /etc/firebase_creds.json`.

-Edit the `install.sh` script to set the BLEADVIOTGATEWAY_STORAGEURL environment variable to point to the Firebase Realtime Database URL, and optionally set the BLEADVIOTGATEWAY_DBPATH
+After cloning this repository, edit the `install.sh` script to set the BLEADVIOTGATEWAY_STORAGEURL environment variable to point to the Firebase Realtime Database URL, and optionally set the BLEADVIOTGATEWAY_DBPATH

 Movesense-raspi-python3's configuration file will be written by install.sh to /etc/blegateway.cnf and the cloud variables to /etc/blegateway_cloud.cnf